jpetelka/jpetelka.github.io/_portfolio/portfolio-1.md

 \** Akhawe, Devdatta, and Adrienne Porter Felt.
 "Alice in Warningland: a large-scale field study of browser security warning effectiveness."
 22nd USENIX Security Symposium (USENIX Security 13).
 2013.

-I sought a middle ground between these two methods, or a way to balance the increased ecological validity of telemetry studies while keeping the ability to show different warnings to participants.
+I sought a middle ground between these two methods, or a way to balance the increased ecological validity of telemetry studies while keeping the ability of user studies to show different warnings to participants and prevent them from clicking on real phishing links.
 Specifically, this method would need to:
 1. run on a participant's device
 2. display real(istic) emails in an inbox
 4. display phishing links in some emails